What Is Kubernetes DaemonSet and How to Use It?

 path: /

-kubectl apply -f daemonset-node-exporter.yaml
+kubectl apply -f node-exporter-ds.yaml

 The system confirms that the DaemonSet has been created.

-Confirmation that the daemon based on the yaml file has been successfully created.
+Confirmation that the daemon based on the YAML file has been successfully created.

 kubectl describe daemonset node-exporter -n monitoring

 The output offers basic DaemonSet information and indicates that the pod has been deployed on all the available nodes.
+The pod status shows as Running.

 Using the describe command to list details of the daemonset deployment.